RESULTS: “Not true” finding in a motion to revoke felony probation where new sex offense alleged.

 In Texas, there are more than 100,000 attorneys licensed to practice, but only 7,450 are board certified.

-In the entire State of Texas, as of the 2019 certification year, there were only 87 attorneys board certified in both criminal law and criminal appellate law, making Mr. Blizzard one of 0.087% of attorneys in Texas to hold both of those certifications.
+In the entire State of Texas, as of the 2019 certification year, there were only 87 attorneys board certified in both criminal law and criminal appellate law, making criminal defense attorney Jacob Blizzard one of 0.087% of attorneys in Texas to hold both of those certifications.

 Attorney Jacob Blizzard works tirelessly to achieve the greatest possible results for each of our clients and their families.
 This is one of his successful results, settlements, and verdicts.
 Every case and client is unique and depends upon the individual facts and circumstances of each case.
 Clients may or may not obtain the same or similar results in each case.